 American Trophy Hunter Sparks Outrage After Visiting Pakistan To Kill Endangered Goat

 In 2011, Pakistan's markhor population reached a worrisome low of 2,500.
-Officials responded by banning local poachers from hunting them — while welcoming foreigners like Harlan.
+Officials responded by banning local poachers from hunting them while welcoming foreigner trophy hunters like Bryan Harlan.

 Niihau: Hawaii’s “Forbidden Island” Without Paved Roads, Plumbing, Or Police